Orcomp/Boxstarter/Readme.md

 Every time I do a clean Windows install I update the scripts and notes on this page, in order to make the next clean install easier and faster.
 The goal is to setup a productive .NET dev environment as quickly as possible by only installing the bare minimum.

 These notes and scripts were first started around 2014, and have gone through numerous revisions.
+(I typically re-install Windows every 6 months.)

 - Settings and licenses are stored in "C:\Source\Licenses and Settings"

 ## Pre-Install

-- Backup the following folders (Do this after a fresh reboot, before opening any apps):
-  - %USERPROFILE%
-  - C:\Source (Check all repositories have been committed and pushed.
-Clean repositories [first](https://github.com/CatenaLogic/RepositoryCleaner))
-- Save Chrome settings
-- Save browser sessions (active tabs)
-- Take screenshot of desktop
-- Get latest Windows ISO and burn on disc.
-(See Re-Install Windows section below.
-Use "Create Windows 10 installation media".
-This can take several hours!).
-- Pre-download necessary drivers (Chocolatey will install the "Dell command update", which is all we need).
-- Keep Windows Enterprise license handy
-- When re-installing windows delete and reformat the OS drive.
-(Figure this out first by typing "Disk management" at the command line).
-- Make sure to use the same Username to match LACIE backup server.
+Read docs\Checklist_NewInstall.md

 ## Install